jvgiordano/OSSMM-Version-1/docs/index.md

 * **Brain signatures**: Frontal Electroencephalography (EEG)
 * **Heart rate**: Photoplethysmography (PPG)

+Additional Notes:

-While the hardware supports sound data collection (microphone), this feature is not activated in version 1.0.2.
+While the hardware supports sound data collection via a microphone, this feature is not activated in version 1.0.2.

 Collected data is transmitted via BLE to a smartphone running the OSSMM app.
 The app stores the raw data locally.
-Future versions aim to analyze data in near-real-time to potentially trigger sleep modulation if desired within the experimental protocol.
+Future versions aim to analyze data in near-real-time (e.g. after 1-2 epochs, or 30-60seconds) to potentially trigger sleep modulation if desired within the experimental protocol.

 OSSMM V1.0.2 uses a COTS vibration motor (similar to those in mobile phones) as a stimulus mechanism for sleep modification experiments.
-The Vibration Motor serves as an ideal example stimulus due to its heavy power demands.
-Since the system can successfully handle a vibration motor that consumes large amounts of current during operation, it can easily accommodate other stimulus methods: speaker, LEDs, tDCS, and tACS.
+The vibration motor serves as an ideal example stimulus from an engineering perspective due to its heavy power demands.

+In other words, since the system can successfully handle a vibration motor that consumes large amounts of current during operation (+60 mA), it can easily accommodate other stimulus methods: speaker, LEDs, tDCS, and tACS.
-With the smallest recommended battery (120 mAh) and only sleep monitoring functionality enabled, the device's runtime should exceed 15 hours.

-The OSSMM device can sample at up to 250Hz.
-Recording 8 hours of sleep at this rate produces ~500 MB of data.
+Although we initially demonstrate support for Android smartphones via a dedicated app, any device which supports high priority BLE transmissions can be used to record data.
+Therefore it should be possible to work with iPhone, Raspberry Pi, etc.

 ## Documentation Guide